Mahsa Amini protests: Iranian public opinion

-Actions by protesters
+Protest techniques

-Protesters often stage small and quick, but numerous, "flash mob" gatherings.
-Drivers have blocked streets with their cars to slow down security forces; roads have also been blocked by dumpster bins or even overturned police cars.
-Security forces on motorbikes cut through traffic, with passengers firing on protesters.
-In some cases security forces used paintballs to mark demonstrators; some demonstrators packed extra clothes to replace painted clothes, wore masks to avoid identification, or dismantled public security cameras.
+Protesters often stage small and quick, but numerous, "flash mob"-style gatherings.
+Drivers have blocked streets with their cars to slow down security forces.
+Roads have also been blocked by dumpster bins or even overturned police cars.
+Security forces on motorbikes cut through traffic, while firing on protesters.
+In some cases, security forces used paintballs to mark demonstrators.
+Some demonstrators packed extra clothes to replace painted clothes, wore masks to avoid identification, and dismantled public security cameras.
 Some protesters chanted from windows or rooftops.
 Symbolic protests include dyeing fountains blood-red, and women discarding and burning their hijabs or cutting their hair in public.
-Since turbans are viewed as a symbol of the regime, some activists engaged in turban throwing (knocking the turbans off of "privileged" Iranian clerics on the street and running away); reformers such as Ahmad Zaidabadi criticized the trend, and said the practice can harass uninvolved scholars.
+Since turbans are viewed as a symbol of the regime, some Iranians engaged in turban throwing (knocking the turbans off of "privileged" Iranian clerics on the street and running away).
+Reformers such as Ahmad Zaidabadi criticized the trend as being unfair to Islamic scholars not involved with the regime.